ckyriaco/Capstone/Scripts/Documentation/Documentation for Active_Directory_Remediate.md

 ## Active_Directory_Remediate.py Documentation

-## Below documentation is left over from Active_Directory_ARA before it was split into two scripts
+## Below documentation is left over from Active_Directory_ARA.py before it was split into two scripts
 ## Feel free to edit as you see fit!

 _This script is designed to utilize the ADquery class to audit a variety of users, computers and groups for CMMC compliance._